tonsky/FiraCode/README.md

 <a href="https://github.com/sponsors/tonsky" target="_blank"><img src="./extras/sponsor.png"></a>

-Fira Code is a personal, free-time project with no funding and huge [feature request backlog](https://github.com/tonsky/FiraCode/issues).
+Fira Code is a personal, free-time project with no funding and a huge [feature request backlog](https://github.com/tonsky/FiraCode/issues).
 If you love it, consider supporting its development via [GitHub Sponsors](https://github.com/sponsors/tonsky) or [Patreon](https://patreon.com/tonsky).
 Any help counts!

 ### What’s in the box?